ftsrg-rete/remo-lecture-notes/docs/ea-tooling-structure.md

   - Set the symbol and quantity kind of the watt unit

-    - Click on the unit and press CTRL+SHIFT+R, OR right-click on the unit and select "Features/Set Attribute Values"
+    - Click on the unit and press CTRL+SHIFT+R, OR right-click on the unit and select "Features/Set Run State"
     ![alt text](figs/ea-tooling-structure/image-19.png)

     - In the pop-up menu, set the attributes